ExcelFunctions.net

 Excel ISO.CEILING Function

-The Excel Iso.Ceiling function rounds a supplied number up (regardless of the number's sign), to the nearest multiple of a given number.
+The Excel Iso.Ceiling function rounds a supplied number up (regardless of the number's sign), to the nearest multiple of a supplied significance.

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.